 2. Third-party integrations

-Some video conferencing solutions enable third-party integrations with applications like Google, Salesforce, and Microsoft Office 365.
+Some video conferencing solutions enable third-party integrations with applications like Google, Salesforce, and Microsoft 365.
 Organizations that already have subscriptions to these other services should look for a video conferencing platform that can incorporate them.

 Integrations enable users to: